GaloyMoney/blink/CONTRIBUTING.md

 #### Responsibility
 - Define all data types
-- Implement operations on the data types that depends on conditionals or data transformations
+- Implement operations on the data types that depend on conditionals or data transformations
 - Define interfaces of external services

 #### Dependencies